5 Tips for Minimizing Translation Costs

-3. Make the most of technology
+3. Make the Most of Technology

-4. Decide to work with freelancers or translation agencies
+4. Decide to Work with Freelancers or Translation Agencies

 To minimize translation costs, make sure that you choose the right translation provider for your projects.
 In general, freelancers offer a lower rate.
 However, you have to find the translators, test them and coordinate the project yourself.
 It can be a time-consuming task.
 In contrast, working with translation agencies, you can rely on their PM team to do all the coordination tasks.
 All you need to do is send them the files and they will give you the translated versions.
-A problem is, their rates are much higher than those of freelancers.
+A problem is, that their rates are much higher than those of freelancers.
 So who should you work with?
 Unfortunately, there is no right answer.
 Below are some factors you should consider before making your decision.

 |Number of languages

 (for high-volume projects)

 You can read more about the advantages and disadvantages of working with freelancers and translation agencies here.

 The success of a translation project depends on not only translators (or translation agencies) but also clients.
 There are many possible mistakes made during the translation process including typing mistakes, inaccurate word choices, etc. But sometimes, it can go wrong before the translators even start their jobs.
 It lies in the preparation step from the work giver.
 Many companies overlook the importance of a guideline for translators.
 Some prepare foggy instructions while many don’t prepare anything at all.
 A guideline is somewhat like a compass that helps translators perform the tasks in the right direction.
 It’s an unskippable step in the process if you want a high-quality translation without wasting too much time or translation costs.

 The instruction for translators should include the following information: